Program overview

 The Early Childhood Education Resource Consulting graduate certificate program at Conestoga College is designed for early childhood educators who wish to enhance their expertise in supporting children with special needs and their families.
 This program equips students with the specialized knowledge, skills, and abilities necessary to work effectively as resource consultants.
 Through a combination of interactive classroom learning and practical field placements, students will learn to foster inclusive early learning environments that benefit all children.

-The Early Childhood Education Resource Consulting program is delivered in a full-time format and spans a duration of 1 year, consisting of 2 academic terms.
-The program is set to commence in May and is located at the Waterloo campus.
-Students will engage in:
+The Early Childhood Education Resource Consulting program is structured to provide a comprehensive educational experience over a period of 1 year, consisting of 2 academic terms.
+The program is delivered in a full-time format, allowing students to immerse themselves in their studies and gain valuable hands-on experience.
+Key features of the program include:

 Featured Experiences

-• Opportunities to collaborate with families and community organizations.
+• Opportunities for collaboration with families and community organizations to enhance learning environments.

-• Interactive learning environments that promote engagement and skill development.
+• Interactive classroom sessions that promote active learning and engagement.

 Career Options

-• Resource Consultant: Work with families and educators to develop strategies for supporting children with special needs.
+• Resource Consultant: Work with families and educators to develop strategies and resources for children with special needs.

 • Early Childhood Educator: Provide care and education to young children, fostering their development in inclusive settings.

-• Child Development Specialist: Assess and support the developmental needs of children, working closely with families and professionals.
+• Child Development Specialist: Assess and support the developmental needs of children, working closely with families and educators.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.